sam596/WCA-Stats/bestaveragewithoutsubxsingle/sub5.md

 ## Fastest 3x3 Average without a Sub-X Single

-*Last updated using WCA Developer Export from Mon Sep 03 at 0504UTC*
+*Last updated using WCA Developer Export from Thu Sep 06 at 0604UTC*

 *The [World Cube Association](https://www.worldcubeassociation.org) is the source and owner of this information.
 This published information is not actual information, the actual information can be found [here](https://www.worldcubeassociation.org/results).*